 Disposition and Cremation Services

 Communal cremations are available at a significantly lower cost than a private cremation and are included with a necropsy.
 In cases where no necropsy is requested, the fee for the communal cremation is based on species.
 These can be done for animals of any size.
-Owners have the option to receive representative ashes at no additional cost.
+Cremated remains are not available following communal cremation.

 Only animals less than 200 lbs. may be released to a commercial pet cemetery.
 For safety reasons, animals will not be released to owners after they come to the lab.